demian0311/demian0311.github.com/_posts/2016-01-19-entering-amateur-radio.md

   retain.
 Give yourself 2 or 3 weeks and go for it.
 - Don't focus too much on the formulas.
 I know the formulas and I get them but I just memorized the answers.
-- Unit conversion (like from kHz to MHz) moves 3 decimal places, exclude answers that fit that.
+- Unit conversion (like from kHz to MHz) moves 3 decimal places, exclude answers that do not fit that.
 - Except for decibels the math is always either multiplication or division, knowing the right answer fits that will get you far.
 - Always end transmissions with your call sign.